d4ckard/txt-templ/Notes/spec.md

 [^3]: It would be convenient if one could specify a default choice for an option too.
 This is not possible right now.
 (This might work by implementing choices as constants only visible to the option.
 Then choosing a default for an option works by selecting this constant!)

 [^4]: The default itself may still be of any type, not only of the text literal, but a text literal value must be specified for this element.

+[^5]: None if this is implemented at this point but having it enables adding spell checking etc. later on